Diversity in Tech: What You Can Do to Change the Status Quo

 - Company branding

 - Do you explicitly encourage diversity?
-By ensuring that you visibly include individuals from a diverse background in any company collateral (on and offline), and that you articulate the importance of diversity in your company mission and / or value statement you are sending a message to the world that your workplace is an inclusive environment.
+By ensuring that you visibly include individuals from a diverse background in any company collateral (online and offline), and that you articulate the importance of diversity in your company mission and/or value statement you are sending a message to the world that your workplace is an inclusive environment.

 - Interviewing practices